 Lutefisk is a Scandinavian food tradition that was imported to the United States.
 As a Christmas delicacy, it is even more popular in the U.S. than it is in the Scandinavian countries of Denmark, Sweden, Norway, and Finland.

 Literally meaning "lye fish," lutefisk is a dried stockfish (normally cod or ling, but haddock and pollock can also be used) that has been brined in lye, soaked to remove the resulting caustic solution, and then steamed until it flakes.
 It still looks and feels gelatinous.
-It is typically served with a warm cream or butter sauce and enjoyed with copious amounts of beer or aquavit.
+It is typically served with warm cream or butter sauce and enjoyed with copious amounts of beer or aquavit.

 It is called lutefisk or lutfisk (in Norwegian and Swedish), ludefisk (in Danish), and lipeäkala (in Finnish).